jordanrogus/sn-code-vault/README.md

-# sn-code-vault is a repo for a ServiceNow scoped application: x_648117_codevault
+# sn-code-vault (x_648117_codevault)

-A central repository for reusable functions and utilities designed to streamline development and standardize best practices across applications in ServiceNow
+A ServiceNow scoped application to be a central repository for reusable functions and utilities designed to streamline development and standardize best practices across applications in ServiceNow.